 You can use general forbearance if you have federal direct loans, Federal Family Education Loans (FFEL), or Perkins loans.

 Mandatory forbearance is required under certain conditions.
-You can be approved for mandatory forbearance of student loan payments if you:
+You can be approved for mandatory forbearance of student loan payments if at least one of the following conditions applies to you:

 - Serve in an AmeriCorps position for which you received a national service award